-One way to cite throughout a summary is to use both in-text and parenthetical citations.
-These two types of citations, when used together, ensure the reader knows you’re summarizing from one source, but help you avoid repetition.
+One way to cite throughout a summary is to use both narrative and parenthetical citations.
+These two types of citations, when used together, ensure the reader knows you are summarizing from one source, but help you avoid repetition.
 Here is an example of this strategy:

 Universities are continually looking at ways to better support international student populations, and so student support has become a focus for many researchers.
 Song and Petracchi (2015) studied international students in higher education, specifically focusing on how to best support international students in social work programs.
 International students often have difficulties due to a lack of financial, emotional, and social support (Song & Petracchi, 2015).
 Social work students have better outcomes when they were paired in a mentor–mentee relationship with a retired social worker (Song & Petracchi, 2015).
 Song and Petrachi’s survey results from 31 participants showed that the international social work students were overwhelmingly interested in participating in a mentor–mentee relationship, and thus such a program is recommended.

-This paragraph balances in-text and parenthetical citations, creating an equal focus on the study’s ideas and the study’s authors, while also creating some variety and flow in the paragraph.
+This paragraph balances narrative and parenthetical citations, creating an equal focus on the study’s ideas and the study’s authors while also creating some variety and flow in the paragraph.
 Additionally, in this paragraph it is clear throughout that each idea and sentence is coming from the source.
 Imagine a few of the citations were not there; without those citations, it might seem like those ideas were the writer’s own ideas or they could be ideas from any source.
-Finally, note that because this author used multiple in-text citations, she could also simplify those citations with APA’s citation publication year rule.
+Finally, note that because this author used multiple narrative citations, she could also simplify those citations with APA’s citation publication year rule.

 Another approach you can take is to cite periodically throughout a summary, but also include reminder phrases that you are summarizing from the same source.
 Here is an example of this strategy: